23beraid/okeanos/README.md

 ALCHEMY: A player with Alchemist's Beaker can convert any mineral into any other every two(2)hours.
 COMBAT: A player with Warrior's Helm can attack another player every two(2) hours provided that player does not have Mage's Robe.
 An attack will be succesful 50% of the time and if successful will result in theft of one random artifact or mineral.

 Players can add items to the MARKETPLACE for a set price.
 Other players will be able to purchase those items for currency.
+Players can also trade items.

 end of the rules. explore and have fun.